chammaaomar/chammaaomar.github.io/_posts/2020-01-27-headFirstC.md

 [^2]: The first time I learnt about this was when comparing the performance of an implementation of the Fibonnaci sequence in Python to one in C. The former can return a Python `int`, whereas the latter would return a `double` or a `long long int`.
 If you declare the C version to return

-[^3]: The fourth byte if for the null terminator '\0', with which c-strings always end.
+[^3]: The fourth byte is for the null terminator '\0', with which c-strings always end.

 [^4]: By that I mean they don't have to consist of valid C code, for example `#define WEIRD if (x<)` is a valid macro, in spite of not having balanced parentheses.
 Additionally, they don't have to end with semi-colons